-- Burns (electrical, thermal, chemical) as evidenced by any of the following: reddening of the skin, deep and intense pain, blisters, mottled appearance, or charred black or brown areas with severe or no pain. - BLS - Extricate the patient from burning vehicles or buildings when safe. - Stop the burning process; remove wet clothing and dry the patient to prevent hypothermia; burns greater than 10% BSA are at higher risk for hypothermia. - Administer high concentration of oxygen (if smoke inhalation, refer to Carbon Monoxide) protocol). - Treat associated trauma. - Cover wounds appropriately with a clean sheet or Mylar[®] blanket. - Remove all rings, bracelets, and other jewelry. - Determine percentage of body surface area (BSA) burned and depth; use of the Palmar method is recommended for pediatrics. - For chemical burns, brush off dry chemical, remove clothing, and flush with water. - Do not give anything by mouth. - Do not place ice or ice packs on any patient with burns. - Destination Determination for Burn Patients: - Transport patients who meet any of the following criteria to a burn center: - All third-degree burns (full thickness) - Second-degree burns (partial thickness) greater than 10% BSA - Burns of the face, hands, feet, major joints, genitalia, or perineum - Electrical burns, including lightning or contact with high voltage (greater than 120 volts) - Suspected smoke inhalation - Circumferential burns involving the extremities or torso - Consider aeromedical transport if the patient is more than 30 minutes by ground from a burn center or hyperbaric medicine specialty center. - Chemical burns should be transported to the closest appropriate hospital for decontamination prior to referral to a burn center. - Patients with burns and trauma should be transported to the nearest appropriate trauma center for initial care. - Children who have not reached 15th birthday who meet burn center criteria should be transported to a pediatric burn center.
+• Burns (electrical, thermal, chemical) as evidenced by any of the following: reddening of the skin, deep and intense pain, blisters, mottled appearance, or charred black or brown areas with severe or no pain.

+- Extricate the patient from burning vehicles or buildings when safe. - Stop the burning process; remove wet clothing and dry the patient to prevent hypothermia; burns greater than 10% BSA are at higher risk for hypothermia. - Administer high concentration of oxygen (if smoke inhalation, refer to Carbon Monoxide protocol). - Treat associated trauma. - Cover wounds appropriately with a clean sheet or Mylar® blanket. - Remove all rings, bracelets, and other jewelry. - Determine burn depth (first, second, third degree). - Estimate percentage of body surface area (BSA) burned using the Palmar method.
+Only second- and third-degree burns should be included in the BSA assessment. - For chemical burns, brush off dry chemical, remove clothing, and flush with water. - Do not give anything by mouth. - Do not place ice or ice packs on any patient with burns. - Destination Determination for Burn Patients: - Transport patients who meet any of the following criteria to a burn center: - ◆ All third-degree burns (full thickness) - ◆ Second-degree burns (partial thickness) greater than 10% BSA - ♦ Burns of the face, hands, feet, major joints, genitalia, or perineum - ◆ Electrical burns, including lightning or contact with high voltage (greater than 120 volts) - Suspected thermal burns/airway burns from smoke inhalation - Circumferential burns involving the extremities or torso - Consider aeromedical transport if the patient is more than 30 minutes by ground from a burn center. - Chemical burns should be transported to the closest appropriate hospital for decontamination prior to referral to a burn center. - Patients with burns and trauma should be transported to the nearest appropriate trauma center for initial care.

+Children who have not reached 15th birthday who meet burn center criteria should be transported to a pediatric burn center.